sathya-prakash06/node-express-learning/README.md

 ### Streams

-- Writable
+- Writable - Writes data to a stream
-- Readable
+- Readable - Reads data from a stream
-- Duplex
+- Duplex - Reads and writes data to a stream
-- Transform
+- Transform -   Transforms data from one stream to another